-Construction Dewatering Groundwater Control
+Construction Dewatering and Groundwater Control

 If you have ever opened up a foundation excavation and watched water start seeping through the walls before your crew even finished digging, you already know the feeling.
 Your schedule just took a hit, your foreman is on the radio asking for pumps, and the concrete pour you had planned for Thursday is now a question mark.